Robert McKimson: Career

-His office in the Termite Terrace studio was on the second floor.
+McKimson's office in Warner Bros.'s "Termite Terrace" studio was on the second floor.

 Later career

 McKimson continued working at Warner's Cartoon Studio as it began to lose staff (including such key personnel as Jones) in the early 1960s.
 According to an interview with his son, he generally did not like how things were going at the studio and missed full animation, as well as disliking the new characters in the new shorts.
 Over this time, he directed his share of shorts and worked on the feature The Incredible Mr. Limpet with Hawley Pratt, taking over the role of director from Bill Tytla due to his illness.

-After the studio closed, he joined DePatie-Freleng Enterprises, co-owned by his old associate Friz Freleng and David H. DePatie, who had been a producer at the Warners studio.
-At DePatie-Freleng, McKimson directed several The Inspector shorts and worked on some of the Looney Tunes and Merrie Melodies contracted out to DePatie-Freleng by Warner Bros.
-In 1967, Warner opened its animation studio again, McKimson re-joining its staff in 1968, but the studio was shut down again in 1969.
-His last Warner Bros. cartoon was Injun Trouble with Cool Cat.
+After the studio closed, he joined DePatie–Freleng Enterprises, co-owned by his old associate Friz Freleng and David H. DePatie, who had been a producer at the Warners studio.
+At DePatie–Freleng, McKimson briefly worked in Freleng's unit directing several The Inspector shorts and working on some of the Looney Tunes and Merrie Melodies contracted out to DePatie–Freleng by Warner Bros.

+In 1967, Warner opened its animation studio again, with all cartoons directed by Alex Lovy.
+After Lovy left, McKimson re-joined the studio, in 1968.
+According to his son Robert McKimson, Jr., McKimson "hated" the cartoons he directed at Warner Bros.-Seven Arts, which suffered from restricted budgets, and he was forbidden from using Bugs Bunny in his cartoons.
+The studio was shut down again in 1969.

+McKimson's last Warner Bros. cartoon was Injun Trouble with Cool Cat.
 It was shortlisted for an Academy Award, but wasn't nominated.
 Injun Trouble was also the last of the original Looney Tunes or Merrie Melodies cartoon to be produced before the Warner Bros. cartoon studio was closed.
 McKimson was the one person to be at the studio from the start of the Looney Tunes series through its finish in 1969, first as an animator and then as a director.

-After a sabbatical, he went back to DePatie-Freleng in 1972 to direct The Pink Panther Show shorts, among their other series.
+After a sabbatical, he went back to DePatie–Freleng in 1972 to direct The Pink Panther Show shorts, among their other series.

 Death

-On the morning of September 27, McKimson's doctor declared him in good health for a 66-year-old (despite having a case of emphysema after years of smoking), and, according to Friz Freleng, McKimson then referred to his family history of living past 90 and bragged, "I'm going to be around after you guys are gone!".
-On September 29, 1977, while having lunch with Freleng and another co-worker, David H. DePatie, McKimson suffered a sudden heart attack and died, two weeks before his 67th birthday.
+On the morning of September 27, 1977, McKimson's doctor declared him in good health for a 66-year-old (despite having a case of emphysema after years of smoking), and, according to Freleng, McKimson then referred to his family history of living past 90 and bragged, "I'm going to be around after you guys are gone!"
+On September 29, McKimson suffered a sudden heart attack and died, at age 66.
 At the time of his death, he had recently completed directing Misterjaw and had begun work on Baggy Pants and the Nitwits.

-McKimson's body was buried at Forest Lawn Cemetery in Glendale, California.
+McKimson was buried at Forest Lawn Cemetery in Glendale, California.